Spike Milligan: Cartoons and art

 Milligan contributed occasional cartoons to the satirical magazine Private Eye.
 Most were visualisations of one-line jokes.
 For example, a young boy sees the Concorde and asks his father "What's that?".
 The reply is "That's a flying groundnut scheme, son."
 Milligan was a keen painter.

 Advertising

-In 1967, applying a satirical angle to a fashion for the inclusion of Superman-inspired characters in British television commercials, Milligan dressed up in a "Bat-Goons" outfit, to appear in a series of television commercials for British Petroleum.
+In 1967, applying a satirical angle to a fashion for the inclusion of Superman-inspired characters in British television commercials, Milligan dressed up in a "Bat-Goons" outfit, to appear in a series of television commercials for BP.
 A contemporary reporter found the TV commercials "funny and effective".
 Milligan appeared with Peter Sellers in an advert for Benson & Hedges in 1973.
 Milligan requested that his fee was paid to ASH: Action on Smoking and Health.
-When this was refused he gave the money to charity instead.
+When this was refused, he gave the money to charity instead.
 The advert was popular with the public and also won several industry awards.
 From 1980 to 1982, he advertised for the English Tourist Board, playing a Scotsman on a visit around the different regions of England.

-Other advertising appearances included television commercials for Kellogg's Corn Flakes, Commonwealth Bank of Australia, and Planters nuts.
+Other advertising appearances included television commercials for Kellogg's Corn Flakes, the Leyland Mini, Commonwealth Bank of Australia, and Planters nuts.